HillaryDanan/compositional-abstraction/notes/post.md

 | 50% shared | 70.0% ± 33.2% |
 | 100% (fully holistic) | 15.0% ± 22.9% |

-The relationship is non-monotonic.
-Key finding: partial factorization doesn't yield partial composition — it yields unstable composition.
+The relationship is non-monotonic. **Key finding**: partial factorization doesn't yield partial composition — it yields unstable composition.
 Once the architecture can encode holistically, it sometimes will, destroying reliable generalization.

-This suggests compositionality may be closer to binary than graded.
+This suggests compositionality may be closer to a **phase transition** than a gradient.
+You either have it or you don't.
+Architectures that permit holistic encoding will exploit it, even when factorized pathways exist.

+If this holds more generally, it has implications for architecture design: you can't get "a little bit" of compositionality by adding "a little bit" of factorization pressure.
+The system needs to be structurally prevented from taking holistic shortcuts.

 ## Interpretation